slsa-framework/slsa/docs/spec/v1.0/levels.md

 <dl class="as-table">
 <dt>Summary<dd>

-Package has a provenance attestation showing how it was built, though without tamper protection.
+Package has a provenance attestation showing how it was built, but the provenance is trivial to forge.

 <dt>Intended for<dd>

-Projects and organizations wanting to easily and quickly gain some benefits of SLSA other than tamper protection, while waiting to achieve higher levels.
+Projects and organizations wanting to easily and quickly gain some benefits of SLSA---other than tamper protection---without changing their build workflows.

 <dt>Requirements<dd>